rust-lang/rfcs/text/2540-formal-function-parameter-attributes.md

 Formal parameters of functions, methods, closures and functions in trait definitions may have attributes attached to them.
 This allows to provide additional information to a given formal parameter.

-To reify this we introduce the `#[unused]` attribute that states that the attributed parameter is unused in the associated implementation.
+For the next examples the hypothetical `#[unused]` attribute means that the attributed parameter is unused in the associated implementation.

 ## Examples